gitbush/london-boroughs/README.md

 * HTML
     - For markup
 * CSS
-...For dashboard styles and grid layout
+    - For dashboard styles and grid layout
 * Bootstrap (version 4.3.1)
-...
-Used for all cards, font styles and modal.
+    -  Used for all cards, font styles and modal.
 * D3.js (version 3.5.17)
-...
-JavaScript library for manipulating documents based on data and the backbone of the dashbaord.
+    -  JavaScript library for manipulating documents based on data and the backbone of the dashbaord.
 * Dc.js (version 2.1.8)
-...
-Leveraging d3.js to render charts in CSS-friendly SVG format.
+    - Leveraging d3.js to render charts in CSS-friendly SVG format.
 * Crossfilter.js (version 1.3.12)
-...
-A dependency of dc.js to provide linked filtering and aggregation of large datasets.
+    - A dependency of dc.js to provide linked filtering and aggregation of large datasets.
 * Javascript
-...
-All three charting libraries are based on Javascript.
+    - All three charting libraries are based on Javascript.
 * Queue.js (version 1.0.7)
-...
-Used to load in csv and geoJson data
+    - Used to load in csv and geoJson data
 * Color Brewer (version 1)
-...
-A tool designed to select various color schemes for maps and other graphics.
+    - A tool designed to select various color schemes for maps and other graphics.
 Used in the crimes chorpleth map and color legend.
 * Jquery
-...
-For the welcome/info modal.
+    - For the welcome/info modal.
 * Font Awesome (version v5.7.2)
-...
-For number display icons and info icon.
+    - For number display icons and info icon.

 ## Testing